 You’ll have opportunities to properly meet and work with your fellow participants – our goal is to minimize passive learning.
 You’ll also be given comprehensive resource packs and notes for each workshop.
 In addition to sessions run by Bill Bruty, there will be a wide range of presenters and experts from all over the world, each with varied and significant experience and possessing of a wide range of fundraising skills.

 Below is a brief overview of the new online learning modules offered by Fundraising Training:

 - Module Three: Building Relationships

 A series of events that will challenge our most cherished fundraising ideas

 In June 2020, we launched a series of early evening lectures that will change your thinking about some of our beautiful fundraising theories.
 In each presentation the facts will be lined up before the established wisdom.
 If our theories lose, we will explore new thinking based upon the evidence.

 Session One: Arguing with the Wind.
 Can fundraising get better year-on-year?

-From the original event planned for 24th March, we have changed the focus of the presentation to include an analysis of the current situation facing trusts, based upon current wisdom and the lessons from the past.
+From the original event planned for 24th March, we changed the focus of the presentation to include an analysis of the current situation facing trusts, based upon current wisdom and the lessons from the past:

 - The nature of charitable trust giving, the research is based upon our study into 100 donors, from 2004 to 2019, including in-depth investigations of 41 examples of exceptional grantmaking.
 One of the big questions is whether trust fundraisers can anticipate donors who are going to transform their giving.
 Also, from the 41 investigations, can we extract any patterns?
 Other questions are about normal grantmaking behaviour – how often do they upgrade beneficiaries, what are the patterns for finding new beneficiaries?